Autoura/SahraInterview/README.md

 This skill can be used either:
 * Furhat virtual robot
 * Compiled (e.g. IntelliJ), and uploaded/used on a Furhat hardware robot

-## Scope

-This skill is designed for web streaming.
-In particular the robot will not attend a user like _regular_ Furhat skills, instead will look ahead (i.e. at a video camera)

-This skill could be used for stage presentations but you need to think about where the robot looks, perhaps including panned glancing towards the audience.

 ## Modes & general use